 Study 3 examined whether there is a gender difference, in the prototypes for professors, in the dependency of smart on hard work.
-We asked participants to indicate how hardworking - in terms of hours per week - a female and male professor would have to be.
-The control and target conditions involved successful professors at prestigious universities, but only the target condition emphasized the feature of being especially smart.
+We asked participants to indicate how hardworking-in terms of hours per week-a female and male professor would have to be.
+The control and target conditions involved successful professors at prestigious universities, but only the target condition emphasised the feature of being especially smart.
 The results confirm our prediction: there was an interaction between gender and feature.
-Specifically, female professors whose smartness was emphasized were judged to have to work more hours, relative to their control condition, whereas male professors whose smartness was emphasized were not judged to have to work more hours, relative to their control condition.
+Specifically, female professors whose smartness was emphasised were judged to have to work more hours, relative to their control condition, whereas male professors whose smartness was emphasised were not judged to have to work more hours, relative to their control condition.
 These results undermine the competing account raised in response to Study 2: namely, that female professors are conceived as more hardworking than male professors because they have to overcome additional obstacles that are not connected with presumed gender differences in raw or innate brilliance.
 For that view predicts that successful female professors at prestigious places would have to encounter these obstacles, regardless of whether they are described as in the target or control condition.
 It follows that this view cannot account for the differences in amount of work observed across conditions for female professors.
 Furthermore, if assumed additional obstacles are the explanation for why female professors are thought to be more hardworking, then participants should judge that female professors are more hardworking than male professors across the control conditions.
-But this is not the observed result: in contrast to the target condition, which emphasized their brilliance, in the control condition male professors are rated as more hardworking than female professors.
-To sum up, Study 3 supports the view that smart depends more on hardworking in the prototype for FEMALE PROFESSOR VS. MALE PROFESSOR.
-This directly supports Leslie et al. (2015)'s hypothesis that there is a brilliance-gender stereotype, which in this case is manifested in the prototypes for professors.
-In addition, it supports our main contention, namely, that the brilliance-gender bias is encoded in the dependency networks represented by the prototypes for FEMALE PROFESSOR and MALE PROFESSOR.
+But this is not the observed result: in contrast to the target condition, which emphasised their brilliance, in the control condition male professors are rated as more hardworking than female professors.
+10 To sum up, Study 3 supports the view that smart depends more on hardworking in the prototype for FEMALE vs. MALE PROFESSOR.
+This directly supports Leslie et al.